Pokémon FireRed and LeafGreen games

 • Released in 2004, FireRed and LeafGreen were the first remakes in Pokémon history, reimagining the original Red and Green (Blue outside Japan) for a new generation of trainers.

-• These games introduced the Sevii Islands, a brand new archipelago featuring post-game content and access to Johto and Hoenn Pokémon, expanding the original Kanto adventure.
+• These games introduced the Sevii Islands, a brand new archipelago featuring post-game content and access to select Johto and Hoenn Pokémon, expanding the original Kanto adventure.

-• They featured a unique help system called the 'VS Seeker', allowing players to rematch trainers and grind for experience, addressing a common criticism of the original games.
+• They introduced the VS Seeker, letting players rematch trainers and grind for experience.
+Directly addressing a common criticism of the original games.

 Pokémon FireRed and LeafGreen Box Arts